Emergency Operations Policy #701

 1. The EOC will direct all School operations during an emergency.

-2. The Vice Chancellor for Business Affairs has functional control and overall coordination responsibility for the EOC.
+2. The Vice Chancellor for Finance and Administration has functional control and overall coordination responsibility for the EOC.

 G. Liaison functions.
 The Department of Police & Public Safety and the Facilities Management Environmental Health & Safety Manager will be responsible for ongoing liaison functions with local, state, county, and federal emergency preparedness/response agencies, to include: fire-fighting services, ambulance services, hospital services, explosive ordinance services, law enforcement services, and other support services as needed.

 H. Inquiries regarding the complete emergency operations plan shall be forwarded to the Department of Policy & Public Safety.